 This tutorial shows you how to add a cloud-based backend service to an Android app using Windows Azure Mobile Services.
 In this tutorial, you will create both a new mobile service and a simple To do list app that stores app data in the new mobile service.

 A screenshot from the completed app is below:

-Completing this tutorial requires the Android SDK, which includes the Eclipse integrated development environment (IDE), Android Developer Tools (ADT) plugin, and the latest Android platform.
+Completing this tutorial requires the Android Developer Tools, which includes the Eclipse integrated development environment (IDE), Android Developer Tools (ADT) plugin, and the latest Android platform.
 Android 4.2 or a later version is required.

 The downloaded quickstart project contains the Mobile Services SDK for Android.
 While this project requires Android 4.2 or a later version, the Mobile Services SDK requires only Android 2.2 or a later version.

 To complete this tutorial, you need a Windows Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see Windows Azure Free Trial.